niemopen/cmftool/doc/CMFandXSD.md

 An element with an augmentation type (like `j:AddressAugmentation`) has no semantics of its own -- it is just a bag of properties.
 For this reason, the augmentation type and augmentation element declaration do not appear in the CMF model.

-The added property is just like the other properties of the augmented type, except that the CMF model needs to record the namespace that made the addition.
+The added property is just like the other properties of the augmented type, except that the CMF model needs to keep track of the namespace that made the addition.
 For example:

 **NIEM XSD:**